 Eric's Story

 Eric joined Watsi on September 8th, 2014.
-Six years ago, Eric joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month.
-Eric's most recent donation supported Douby, a hardworking 17 year old student from Haiti, to fund life-saving heart surgery and chase after his big dreams.
+Seven years ago, Eric joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month.
+Eric's most recent donation supported Oliver, a 61-year-old farmer from Malawi, to fund breast cancer surgery.

 Impact